 How can they be improved?: In the first example, the tag question should be deleted and the word choice revised to fit a more academic style and tone.
 Language used in the second example should be revised to reflect the written mode.
 As for the third example, avoid writing expressions directly addressing the reader.

 Strong: Many children are fascinated by insects.

 Strong: In this report, the advantages of renewable energy sources will be explored.

-Strong: <deleted> in addition: moreover: furthermore: along with: also: in addition to
+Strong: <deleted>

 Exercise 3: Replace the words (a) - (e) with more academic language.